 The Council undertakes cash flow forecasting and assesses the adequacy of liquidity regularly.
-The current projection through to 31 March 2024 shows a positive cash position throughout the Going Concern period, albeit at a reducing level.
+The current projection through to 31 March 2026 shows a negative cash position throughout the Going Concern period, which will require the council to undertake external borrowing

-Projections in the Treasury Management Strategy Statement, approved by Full Council 1 February 2023, indicate a likely need for short-term in-year borrowing commencing 2024/2025 through to 2029/2030 in order to sustain current long term investments and sufficient liquidity for operational activity.
+Projections in the Treasury Management Strategy Statement, approved by Full Council 7 February 2024, indicate a need for short-term in-year borrowing commencing 2024/2025 through to 2033/2034 in order to sustain current long term investments and sufficient liquidity for operational activity.
 Short Term borrowing may be sourced from other local authorities or from the PWLB.
-At 30 June 2023 there was £76.6 million headroom between actual borrowing of £59.8 million and the Capital Financing Requirement (CFR) forecast for 31 March 2025 of £136.4 million.
+At 30 November 2024 there was £38.0 million headroom between actual borrowing of £105.4 million and the Capital Financing Requirement (CFR) forecast for 31 March 2026 of £143.4 million.
 In addition to this the Council's Operational Boundary and Authorised Borrowing Limit is £160 million and £170 million respectively which gives sufficient headroom to borrow should it be required.

-By way of further context, the General Fund Balance as at 31 March 2023 stood at £10.075 million, below the risk assessed minimum level.
-A recommendation to Full Council on 12 July 2023 to transfer £0.933 million from the Direct Revenue Funding Reserve into the General Fund will ensure it is brought up to the lower end of the risk assessed range of £11.0 million to £14.000 million.
-The Council also holds earmarked reserve balances of £34.4 million (excluding Schools, Public Health, and other ring-fenced reserves), which could be called upon if necessary.
-The General Fund balance is projected to be £11.008 million at 31 March 2025, and earmarked reserve balances that could be called upon are forecast to be £13.7 million.
-These forecasts assume the revenue budget is balanced during 2023/2024.
+By way of further context, the General Fund Balance as at 31 March 2024 stood at £11.183 million, below the risk assessed minimum level of £12.00million to £14.00million.
+The Council also holds earmarked reserve balances of £18.944 million (excluding Schools, Public Health, and other ringfenced reserves), which could be called upon if necessary.
+The General Fund balance is projected to be £11.183 million at 31 March 2026, and earmarked reserve balances that could be called upon are forecast to be £7.2 million.
+These forecasts assume the revenue budget is balanced during 2024/2025.
 Any resulting overspend will therefore have a detrimental impact on the level of reserves and cash flow.

-Therefore, there is sufficient headroom within the General Fund and other Earmarked Reserves to provide financial resilience over the going concern period to 31 March 2024.
+Therefore, there is sufficient headroom within the General Fund and other Earmarked Reserves to provide financial resilience over the going concern period to 31 March 2026.